-Vermont has addressed rising healthcare costs by shifting its Medicaid program toward outcome-based care under an 'all-payer' system, in contrast to the traditional fee-for-service model, starting in 2017.
-Under the terms of agreements with the federal government allowing for the transition, Vermont shifted its Medicare and Medicaid programs to an outcome-based accountable care organization model with the goal of getting participation from private insurers and providers.
+Vermont has addressed rising healthcare costs by shifting its Medicaid program toward outcome-based care under an "all-payer" system, in contrast to the traditional fee-for-service model, starting in 2017.
+Under the terms of agreements with the federal government allowing for the transition, Vermont shifted its Medicare and Medicaid programs to an outcome-based accountable care organization model with the goal of gaining participation from private insurers and providers.

-Prior to the coronavirus pandemic, Vermont's healthcare spending had leveled off with Medicaid spending growth slowing considerably between 2017 and 2019.
-However, Medicaid enrollment also declined sharply over the same period (by 21% between fiscals 2016 and 2019), a trend seen in other states at that time - a key factor that allowed Medicaid spending growth to decelerate.

-During the pandemic, the pace of Medicaid spending moderately increased.
-The state's Agency for Health Services noted that pandemic-driven enrollment growth was partially offset through mid-2021 by a decline in utilization as a result of the pandemic's limiting effect on public interactions.
+Vermont's Medicaid spending growth slowed considerably between 2017 and 2019 (pre-pandemic).
+However, Medicaid enrollment also declined sharply during this period (by 21%), which likewise translated to deceleration in Medicaid spending.
+During the pandemic, the pace of Medicaid spending increased moderately.
+The state's Agency for Health Services noted that pandemic-driven enrollment growth was partially offset by a decline in utilization resulting from the pandemic's limiting effect on public interactions.

-Fiscal 2020 spending (combined state and federal) was flat YOY at the onset of the pandemic.
-Fiscal 2021 spending declined by 5.6% as lower utilization costs balanced out a rise in the Medicaid rolls.
-Fiscal 2022 spending was up by 11% as the largest share of pandemic-related spending (supported by increased federal transfers) occurred during that time.
-Fiscal 2023 expenditures then grew by 9.3% YOY as the effects of the pandemic began to ebb.
-The state has budgeted for 4.2% growth Medicaid spending in fiscal 2024.
+Vermont's Medicaid spending (combined state and federal) declined during the first year of the pandemic before resuming upward growth.
+Fiscal 2022 spending grew by 11%, as the largest share of pandemic-related spending (supported by increased federal transfers) occurred during that time.
+Fiscal 2023 expenditures then rose by 9.3% yoy.
+The state budgeted for 4.2% Medicaid spending growth in fiscal 2024.
+State officials expect fiscal 2025 Medicaid spending to decline slightly (-1%), primarily due to lower enrollments.

-Vermont's fixed cost burden is low (6.4% of governmental expenditures in fiscal 2022 that included supplemental pension payments).
-Fitch anticipates fixed costs will remain stable given the state's commitment since the mid-2010s to making contributions above the actuarial levels to its pension systems.
-The state has regularly contributed amounts in excess of the ADCs in an effort to manage and reduce net pension liabilities.
+Vermont's fixed cost burden is low (6.4% of governmental expenditures in fiscal 2023).
+Fitch anticipates fixed costs will remain stable given the state's commitment since the mid-2010s to make contributions above actuarial levels to its pension systems.
+The state has regularly contributed amounts in excess of the actuarially determined contribution (ADC) in an effort to manage and reduce NPLs.
 Overall, the state retains ample flexibility to adjust its main spending items given its control over program design and service delivery.

-State Policies Trigger Annual Pension Contributions over the ADC
+State Policies Trigger Annual Pension Contributions Over the ADC

 Policy actions in recent years attest to active state management of its pensions' funded status.
 Over the long term, this could have beneficial effects on funding progress assuming the plans achieve their rate of return assumptions.
-The ADCs for both main plans, the Vermont State Employer Retirement System (VSERS) and Vermont State Teachers Retirement System (VSTRS) have been based on closed amortization periods ending in 2038, with actual contributions consistently higher than the ADC and targeting a percentage increase over the prior year.
+The ADCs for both main plans, the Vermont State Employer Retirement System (VSERS) and Vermont State Teachers Retirement System (VSTRS), have been based on closed amortization periods ending in 2038, with actual contributions consistently higher than the ADC and targeting a percentage increase over the prior year.

-Updated experience studies and lowering plan discount rates to 7% from 7.5% as of the 2020 valuation combined increased the ADCs by 44% in fiscal 2022, with actual contributions remaining ahead of this level.
-From Fitch's perspective, the \$100 million increase is not a material concern in the context of the state's fiscal 2022 governmental funds expenditures of \$7.8 billion.
+Updated experience studies and lowering plan discount rates to 7.0%, from 7.5% as of the 2020 valuation combined, increased the ADCs by 44% in fiscal 2022, with actual contributions remaining ahead of this level.
+From Fitch's perspective, the \$100 million increase was not a material concern in the context of the state's fiscal 2022 governmental funds expenditures of \$7.8 billion.

-In 2022, Vermont achieved consensus on legal changes necessary to maintain annual state contributions above the ADC, raise employee contributions and narrow cost-of-living assumptions in an effort to reduce projected growth in the liability.
-Act 114 of 2022 included a one-time extra state contribution of \$200 million, raised employee contributions going forward, reduced the COLA formula ceiling for certain members, and increased year-end surplus provisions to use 50% of any general fund surplus to make supplemental contributions equally to VSERS and VSTRS (after the statutorily-required funding of the state's budget reserves).
+In 2022, Vermont achieved a consensus on legal changes necessary to maintain annual state contributions above the ADC, raise employee contributions and narrow cost-of-living assumptions in an effort to reduce projected growth in the liability.
+Act 114 of 2022 included a one-time extra state contribution of \$200 million, raised employee contributions, reduced the COLA formula ceiling for certain members and increased end-of-year surplus provisions to use 50% of any general fund surplus to make supplemental contributions equally to VSERS and VSTRS (after statutorily required funding of the state's budget reserves).